JBlitzar/drawdesign/README.md

 ## Running the Program

+- git clone
+- `uv sync`
+- Install portaudio
+- Make sure you have an OpenAI key either in an environment variable or in .env
-Just download our dependencies and run 'uv run unskew.py' in your terminal!
+- `uv run unskew.py` in your terminal!

 ## Technical Highlights